Admission decisions are not processed all at one time. A final decision will be sent via electronic mail.

 - Speaking 22

 The Graduate School requires an overall band score of a 7.0 or higher on the IELTS.
-Please email email@example.com for information about how to send your scores.
+Instructions for delivering electronic IELTS or TOEFL scores are on the English Language Proficiency Requirement page of the Graduate School website.

 The College of Engineering, of which we are a part, sets a minimum grade point average of 2.7 for admission.
 Our admissions committee takes a holistic view of applications therefore there is no minimum GPA or GRE.